Where do you get your funding?

 How many people work there?

-We currently have 4 full time and 2 part time staff members.
-We also rely greatly on local and international interns every summer, staying with us 2-5 months at a time, helping us in every aspect of our wildlife hospital and education centre.
+We currently have 5 full time and 2 part time staff members.
+We also rely greatly on local and international interns every summer, staying with us for 3-5 months at a time, helping us in every aspect of our wildlife hospital and education centre.

 Are you vets?

-No. We have learned most of what we know from experience and by attending conferences sponsored by the two international associations of wildlife rehabilitators.
-We do consult with vets in Sundre and Drayton Valley, as well as with provincial Fish and Wildlife biologists frequently.
-X-Rays and surgical procedures are performed by our vets in Sundre or Drayton Valley.
+Our hospital staff have learned most of what they know from experience (some, 40+ years) and by attending conferences sponsored by the two international associations of wildlife rehabilitators (NWRA and IWRC).
+We regularly consult with our vets in Sundre, as well as with provincial Fish and Wildlife biologists.

 What do you do with the bodies of the animals that die?